MineInAbyss/geary/docs/guide/systems/families.md

 ## Getting matched entities

-Once created, a family can check if an entity matches it with `entity in family // Boolean`.
+Once created, a family can check if an entity matches it with `#!kotlin entity in family // Boolean`.
 More importantly, we can now use them in our systems for fast pattern matching in queries.